 Working Papers (Google Scholar / SSRN)

-• Got Chocolate Milk?
-The Spillover Effects of Flavored Milk Ban in Schools
+Got Chocolate Milk?
+The Effect of Flavored Milk Ban in Los Angeles on Retail Beverage Consumption

 (with TI Kim and Dinesh Puranam)